mayank-324/ollama/README.md

 ```bash
 ollama run <model_name>
 ```
-### Step 2: Modify the Extension Configuration
-1. Open the file OllamaExt.php located in your extension folder.
-2. On line 106, replace deepseek-r1:1.5b with the name of the model you want to use.
-### Step 3: Upload and Activate the Extension in MailWizz
+### Step 2: Upload and Activate the Extension in MailWizz
 1. Go to the Extension List in MailWizz and upload the ZIP file of the extension.
 2. After uploading, activate the extension from the list.
 3. Go to Settings in the extension panel:
    Set Activate to Yes.
-   Enter your desired prompt for Ollama in the input box (this will be sent along with the email content to the Ollama model).
+   Enter your model name, which you installed locally, or leave the default, if you installed deepseek r1 1.5b.
 4. Click Save.
 Once this is done, the extension will intercept outgoing emails, send them to Ollama for modification, and return the processed email content.